 - Puri Temple – It is one of the most sacred destinations in the eastern India.
 Being one of the four Dham’s, it is the abode of Lord Jagannath.
 It is 65km from Bhubaneswar which draws plenty of people during the Rath Yatra festival.
 In addition to it, this temple is one of the most popular and holy destination in the Eastern part of India.

 - Konark Temple – It is declared as a UNESCO World Heritage Site and is 45km from Bhubaneswar.
-This temple is dedicated to the Sun God and the architecture is bound to leave every visitor speechless.
-During the month of December, Orissa Tourism organizes the Konark Festival where artists from across the world perform their arts.
+This temple is for the Sun God and the architecture beautiful.
+Also, during the month of December, Orissa Tourism organizes the Konark Festival where artists from across the world perform their arts.

-- Rajarani Temple – Being dedicated to Lord Brahma, this temple constitutes of a particular form of limestone that makes it unique and mesmerizing.
+- Rajarani Temple – Being dedicated to Lord Brahma, this temple constitutes of a particular form of limestone that makes it unique as well as mesmerizing.
 It is just 5km away from the capital city of Odisha.